Saigon Execution

 Saigon Execution is a 1968 photograph by Associated Press photojournalist Eddie Adams, taken during the Tet Offensive of the Vietnam War.
-It depicts South Vietnamese police chief Nguyễn Ngọc Loan shooting Viet Cong captain Nguyễn Văn Lém (Note: Born 1933; /vi/; code name Bảy Lốp (/vi/)) near the Ấn Quang Pagoda in Saigon.
+It depicts South Vietnamese police chief Nguyễn Ngọc Loan shooting a Viet Cong courier near the Ấn Quang Pagoda in Saigon.
 The photograph was published extensively by American news media the next day, and would later win Adams the 1969 Pulitzer Prize for Spot News Photography and the 1968 World Press Photo of the Year.

 Background

-Nguyễn Văn Lém was a captain in the Viet Cong (VC) and was known by the code name Bảy Lốp.
-He and his wife Nguyễn Thị Lốp lived as undercover arms traffickers in Saigon, trading tires as a front business.
-(Note: Bảy means "seventh son", and Lốp was from his wife.
-Lốp means "tire" and was related to Lém and Lốp's front business.)
+Lê Công Nà, who is believed to be the person executed, was a political operative of the Viet Cong tasked with organising political and covert operations.
+However, the widow of Nguyễn Văn Lém asserts that the man executed in the photo was her husband.

-Nguyễn Ngọc Loan was the chief of the Republic of Vietnam National Police (RVNP), and brigadier general of the Army of the Republic of Vietnam (ARVN).
+Nguyễn Ngọc Loan was the chief of the Republic of Vietnam National Police (RVNP), and a brigadier general of the Army of the Republic of Vietnam (ARVN).
 He had anticipated the Tet Offensive, and was responsible for coordinating the ARVN response in Saigon – including commanding the RVNP to capture the Ấn Quang Pagoda, which the VC were using as a base of operations.

 Eddie Adams was an Associated Press (AP) war photographer.
-Having worked previously as a US Marine, he had a reputation for being fearless, taking pictures close to danger, and for being often "in the right place at the right time".
+Having previously served as a US Marine, he had a reputation for being fearless, taking pictures close to danger, and for being often "in the right place at the right time".
 Adams had been in Vietnam since 1965 to cover the war, and on February 1, 1968 he heard from the NBC about fighting in Chợ Lớn.
 He met with NBC journalist Howard Tuckner, cameramen Võ Huỳnh and Võ Suu, and soundman Lê Phúc Đinh.
 They shared a car to Chợ Lớn to cover the conflict.